jovicigor/SongRecommenderWeb/README.md

 ## Starting up your own Song Recommendation server

 To start your own Song Recommender server:
-1. Clone and build Spotify Proxy Project.
+1. Clone, build and run Spotify Proxy Project.
 2. Clone this project
 3. Clone and build Clojure library for machine learning, put it in root directory of this project.
 4. Build this project